willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 ## Tidy up

-Detach the policies from your test IAM group - this will leave the test group and user in place but with zero privileges.
+Detach the policies from your test IAM group&mdash;this will leave the test group and user in place but with zero privileges.

 ```